 The course was visually easy to read, hitting the ball in the right direction a bit tougher.
 Hitting the ball onto the green, switched to a closeup view for putting

-While any resembles to real golf was left, well on the golf course, Golf Challenge could be fun and challenging, especially as it supported up to 4 players, meaning the whole family could enjoy 9 or 18 holes together.
+While any resemblance to real golf was left, well on the golf course, Golf Challenge could be fun and challenging, especially as it supported up to 4 players, meaning the whole family could enjoy 9 or 18 holes together.

 Nearly a year after its release the game was briefly featured in the September 1983 issue of PC Magazine.
 Here the reviewer concluded that he would rather watch grass grow than play Golf Challenge…Ouch, that doesn’t sound like a hole in one to me